Sadahide

 Utagawa Sadahide (歌川 貞秀), also known as Gountei Sadahide (五雲亭 貞秀), was a Japanese artist best known for his prints in the ukiyo-e style as a member of the Utagawa school.
 His prints covered a wide variety of genres; amongst his best known are his Yokohama-e pictures of foreigners in Yokohama in the 1860s, a period when he was a best-selling artist.
-He was a member of the Tokugawa shogunate's delegation to the International Exposition of 1867 in Paris.
+His work was chosen by the Tokugawa shogunate's delegation to be displayed at the International Exposition of 1867 in Paris.